-So you want to be a minimalist, but you don’t know where to start.
+So you want to begin living a minimalist lifestyle, but you don’t know where to start.
 I’ve been there before.
 But with everything in life, there’s a way to make it easier.
-Here’s 6 easy steps you can take to start your minimalist lifestyle today.
+Here’s 6 simple, easy tips for a beginner to start a minimalist lifestyle today.

 1. Write down what you enjoy in life